i-meb/EEG-Metastability/README.md

 This pipeline performs the following steps for each subject and frequency bin:

 1. Load preprocessed EEG data from `.mat` files
-2. Optionally apply **Current Source Density (CSD)** transformation
-3. Compute complex wavelet coefficients using `izmy_gbweeg.m`
+2. Compute complex wavelet coefficients using `izmy_gbweeg.m`
-4. Extract instantaneous phase
+3. Extract instantaneous phase
-5. Build binary synchrony coalitions using a phase-difference threshold
+4. Build binary synchrony coalitions using a phase-difference threshold
-6. Compute **channel-wise Synchrony Coalition Entropy (SCE)**
+5. Compute **channel-wise Synchrony Coalition Entropy (SCE)**
-7. Save per-subject and per-frequency results
+6. Save per-subject and per-frequency results

 ---